haberdashPI/vscode-master-key/notes.md

 - improved mode UX
 - macro recoridng UX
 - anything else that has to be here? (check below wishlist and issues under the project)

+**TODO**: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts)

+**TODO**: anything beyond this point needs to be organized and prioritized

 maybe we should implement an edit and a navigation history since the built-in commands aren't particularly satisfying